Rokasbarasa1/STM32-Quadcopter/docs/gps/bn357_configuration_with_u-center.md

 View -> Messages View -> UBX -> CFG - > MSG
 ![alt text](bn357_configuration2.png)

 Now disable all the ones you have but don't want, compare to what you have in the message view.
+I want GNGGA and GNGSA to be left on.
 ![alt text](bn357_configuration3.png)